Easy Ideas for Families

-This year, we all need life to be easy where it can be.
-Easter is no exception.
 I like the Easter holidays; it has none of the pressures of Christmas but all of the joy.
-It is a flurry of chocolate, new life, bunny rabbits, daffodils and in our old lives, extended family!
+It is a flurry of chocolate, new life, rabbits, and daffodils.

 Don’t miss the recipe at the end for Cinnamon and Banana Hot Chocolate made from leftover Easter eggs, now that is my kind of waste-less Easter!
 Thank you, Chef Miriam Cooper!